LPG vs Petrol Savings Calculator

 Data sourced from Ford Australia.

-Actual fuel consumption and savings will differ by vehicle.
+Actual fuel consumption and savings will differ by vehicle and LPG price per litre.

 Please click on your specific area of interest: